Christian theology: Theodicy: Allowance of evil

 The problem of evil is often phrased in the form: Why do bad things happen to good people?.
 Christianity teach that all people are inherently sinful due to the fall of man and original sin; for example, Calvinist theology follows a doctrine called federal headship, which argues that the first man, Adam, was the legal representative of the entire human race.
 A counterargument to the basic version of this principle is that an omniscient God would have predicted this, when he created the world, and an omnipotent God could have prevented it.

-The Book of Isaiah clearly claims that God is the source of at least some natural disasters, but Isaiah doesn't attempt to explain the motivation behind the creation of evil.
+The Book of Isaiah clearly claims that God is the source of at least some natural disasters, but Isaiah does not attempt to explain the motivation behind the creation of evil.
 In contrast, the Book of Job is one of the most widely known formulations of the problem of evil in Western thought.
 In it, Satan challenges God regarding his servant Job, claiming that Job only serves God for the blessings and protection that he receives from him.
 God allows Satan to plague Job and his family in a number of ways, with the limitation that Satan may not take Job's life (but his children are killed).
 Job discusses this with three friends and questions God regarding his suffering which he finds to be unjust.
 God responds in a speech and then more than restores Job's prior health, wealth, and gives him new children.

 Bart D. Ehrman argues that different parts of the Bible give different answers.
 One example is evil as punishment for sin or as a consequence of sin.
 Ehrman writes that this seems to be based on some notion of free will although this argument is never explicitly mentioned in the Bible.
 Another argument is that suffering ultimately achieves a greater good, possibly for persons other than the sufferer, that would not have been possible otherwise.
 The Book of Job offers two different answers: suffering is a test, and you will be rewarded later for passing it; another that God in his might chooses not to reveal his reasons.
 Ecclesiastes sees suffering as beyond human abilities to comprehend.
 Apocalyptic parts, including the New Testament, see suffering as due to cosmic evil forces, that God for mysterious reasons has given power over the world, but which will soon be defeated and things will be set right.